 If the discharge valve seats merely show signs of slight wear, they can be dressed by using a lapping stone, grinding compound and grinding tool.
-If the discharge valve stops are to be replaced, an application of a sealer is required, such as "Locktite Retaining Compound #75."
-Be sure that the press fit between the discharge valve stop outside diameter and the valve stop bore in the cylinder head is a minimum of .0008 in. and a maximum of .0028 in.
-If this fit can not be maintained, a new cylinder head body must be used.
-Be sure to completely support the outside top of the cylinder head casting, while pressing in the replacement stops.
 Install the new discharge valve springs and valves.
 Screw in the discharge valve seats.
-Discharge valve travel should be between .041 in. to .057 in.
+Discharge valve travel should be between .030 in. to .046 in.

 To test for leakage by the discharge valves, apply 100 pounds of air pressure through the cylinder head discharge port and apply a soap solution to the discharge valves and seats.
 A slight leakage in the form of soap bubbles is permissible.
-If excessive leakage is found, leave the air pressure applied and with the use of a fibre or hardwood dowel and a hammer, tap the discharge valves off their seats several times.
+If excessive leakage is found, leave the air pressure applied and with the use of a fiber or hardwood dowel and a hammer, tap the discharge valves off their seats several times.
 This will help the valves to seat and should reduce the leakage.
-With the air pressure still applied at the discharge port of the cylinder head, check for leakage around the discharge valve stops exposed on the top of the cylinder head casting.
+With the air pressure still applied at the discharge port of the cylinder head, check for leakage around the discharge valve cap nut on the top of the cylinder head casting.
 No leakage is permitted.